Refinancing 101: What Women Solopreneurs Need to Know About Credit Impact

 What Is Refinancing?

-How Does Refinancing Impact Your Credit?
+How Refinancing Can Impact Your Credit Score

 What to Do If Refinancing Affects Your Credit